 This is a very common question, and it’s understandable, not many people want to commit to a lifetime of therapy sessions.

-Unfortunately it is impossible to answer accurately.
-Some difficulties are very straightforward and can be resolved in just a few sessions, other problems are more complex and take longer to unravel.
+It is impossible to answer accurately in advance: some difficulties are very straightforward and can be resolved in just a few sessions, other problems are more complex and take longer to unravel.

-The fact that you have approached me is confidential, anything you say to me will be confidential with four exceptions, that apply to any professional therapist.
+The fact that you have approached me is confidential, anything you say to me will be confidential and won’t be divulged to a third party without your express written consent.

 - I think you will hurt yourself or someone else.

-- I may discuss your case anonymously with my clinical supervisor.
+I may also discuss your case anonymously with my clinical supervisor.

 There are some things I need your agreement to, so that you can get the best results from the work we do together.

-- You need to do whatever practice is recommended at the end of the sessions to help consolidate the progress you make during the session.
+- You need to be willing to practice what you have learned in the session to help consolidate your progress.
 You need to embed the changes in your day to day life.
 A change that only lasts as long as the session will not be of much use to you.

-- You need to commit to attend each block of four sessions, you don’t have to pay for them in advance, you just need to agree to attend to give the process and yourself a fair chance.
+- You need to commit to attend each block of six sessions, you don’t have to pay for them in advance, you just need to agree to attend to give the process and yourself a fair chance.
+Of course, if you get the results you want in less than six sessions you only pay for the sessions you have attended.

 - Sometimes progress is remarkably straightforward and simple, each session bringing you closer to that goal.
 Sometimes it takes more time and requires more effort and you need to understand that it might take quite a bit of effort to reach the goals that you want.

-I charge £40 for a each session (
+I charge £40 for each 1 hour session (£25 for unwaged clients)